neo4j/graph-data-science-client/TESTING.md

 uv run pytest tests/integration
 ```

+The required Docker containers are started automatically, as they are first needed — so a filtered run like `just it fastpath` only starts the containers that filter actually requires.
+The runtime-backed session and its mock API (needed only by the FastPath tests) are stopped again once those tests are done.

 To include tests that require the Enterprise Edition of the Neo4j Graph Data Science library, you must specify the option `--include-enterprise`.
 Naturally, this requires access to a valid Neo4j GDS license key, which can be acquired via the [Neo4j GDS product website](https://neo4j.com/product/graph-data-science/).